sethips/Transfer-Learning-Library/README.md

 - To get high accuracy for classifying almost any image.

+There are several substantial benefits to leveraging pre-trained models:

+- super simple to incorporate
+- achieve same or even better(depending on the dataset) model performance quickly
+- there’s not as much labeled data required
+- versatile uses cases from transfer learning, prediction, and feature extraction

 ## Models

 All the Keras built in models are available